-In another life, I researched task design, organizational behavior, and team viability with Dr. Mark Whiting and Professor Michael Bernstein at Stanford HCI, built chatbots to understand how listening and talking to an AI can lead to more instances of self-disclosure, and drove the design direction of UC Berkeley's largest non-partisan political magazine.
+In another life, I researched task design, organizational behavior, and team viability with Dr. Mark Whiting and Professor Michael Bernstein at Stanford HCI, built chatbots to understand how listening and talking to an AI agent can lead to more instances of self-disclosure, and drove the design direction of UC Berkeley's largest non-partisan political magazine.

 My research career began at UC Berkeley, where I earned an interdisciplinary major in Computer Science, Interaction Design, and Critical Theory.
 I am lucky to have been involved with the Berkeley Basic Needs Center, Innovative Design, ASUC OCTO, and Barbell at Berkeley.